PAIDiPaidThis.com

 The quick version

-• Hip and elbow dysplasia are well documented in German shepherds, and lameness is a common reason for imaging.
+• Hip and elbow dysplasia are well documented in German shepherds, and lameness is one of the most common reasons owners end up booking imaging.

-• The breed is also prone to other joint and back conditions, so imaging can be needed more than once over a lifetime.
+• The breed is also prone to other joint and back conditions, so imaging can be needed more than once over a dog's life rather than just as a puppy.

 What people actually paid